A Beginner's Guide to Buying a Mattress | Sears

-New mattress technology has been developed to deliver even more comfort, durability and an overall better night's sleep.
+New mattress technology delivers even more comfort, durability and an overall better night's sleep.
 Let's take a look at some of the available options you can choose from for your next bed.

-- Cooling - Keeping your body cool while sleeping is key to restful sleep.
-Gel-foam constructions don't hold on to heat like original memory foam, keeping you cool all night long.
+- Cooling - For many, keeping cool at night is key to restful sleep.
+Gel-foam constructions don't trap heat like original memory foam, keeping you cool at night.
 Ventilated memory foam mattress toppers will allow for a better flow of air while delivering serious comfort.

-- Support - When sleeping, most of your body weight rests in your core area.
-New sleeping surfaces have added ample support to the section your core rests to keep you comfortable.
-Mattress manufacturers have also added increased support around the edges so you don't slip off when you sit to tie your shoes or watch TV before bed.
+- Support - Most of your body weight rests in your core in bed.
+New sleeping surfaces have added ample support to that section to keep you comfortable.
+Mattress manufacturers have also added increased support around the edges so you don't slip.

-- Anti-allergy materials - Synthetic materials like memory and gel-foams are best if you're a nighttime allergy sufferer.
-Their solid construction reduces the amount of dust mites that will be trapped in the bed, they're easy to vacuum or clean.
-For added allergy protection, slip covers help create another barrier to allergens that can attach themselves to your mattress.
+- Hypoallergenic materials - Synthetic materials like memory and gel foams are best if you're an allergy sufferer.
+Their solid construction reduces the amount of dust mites that collect in the bed, and they're easy to vacuum or clean.
+For added protection, slip covers help create another barrier to allergens that can attach themselves to your mattress.

-When considering the size of a mattress, there is more to consider than just the size and age of the sleeper.
+When considering the size of a mattress, there's more to consider than just the size and age of the sleeper.
 Remember that you'll have to move the mattress into your home, so make sure your doorways and stairwells are wide enough to accomodate your choice of mattress size.

 - King mattresses - King mattresses are ideal for master bedrooms or couples, measuring at 76" by 80".

-- California king mattresses - If you're very tall, these provide optimal space and are slightly longer than regular king size mattresses, measuring 72" by 84".
+- California king mattresses - These provide optimal space and are slightly longer than regular king size mattresses, measuring 72" by 84".